Follow the below steps to upgrade the Ambari version.

 For Postgres

-- Log into the Postgres server hosting the Ambari database.
+- Log in to the Postgres server hosting the Ambari database.

 - Verify the existing GROUPS table.